RaoulGrn/hotel-reservation-app/README.md

 ### KNOWN ISSUES

 After submitting the feedback form on a hotel page, we must refresh for the comment to be visible on the hotel.
 (Under the map)
+Also, from an aesthetic point of view, things could be improved :D